 Unmarried fathers have to establish their paternity and show a commitment to raising the child before an Allegheny family court will grant them any parental rights.
 Even if a man is not sure if the child is his, it is in his best interest to get a DNA test done as soon as any suspicions arise so that paternity can be established.
 Paternity can be established at any point before or after the child is born.
 As a Pennsylvania father, it is in your best interest to establish paternity as early in the process as possible so that you can exercise your parental rights from the start.

 Failure to establish paternity early, either while the mother is pregnant or soon after the child is born, can prevent an unmarried father from gaining any parental rights at all.
 Some courts may see waiting some time before establishing paternity as a lack of commitment to care for the child and this would seriously hurt any chances of being granted parental rights.

-In the end it is quite simple.
+In the end, it is quite simple.
 If you are a Western PA father that is not married to the mother of your child, but you want to be a part of your child’s life, you need to establish paternity.
 And the sooner you establish paternity, the better.
-If you have any other questions about father’s rights in Florida or about the process of establishing paternity in Allegheny County, contact our Pittsburgh paternity lawyers at Lisa Marie Vari & Associates.
+If you have any other questions about the father’s rights in Florida or about the process of establishing paternity in Allegheny County, contact our Pittsburgh paternity lawyers at Lisa Marie Vari & Associates.